cjerdonek/groome/README.md

     the only exception to the previous rule.
 4. If a file name does not end in `.mustache`, the contents of the file are copied as is and not treated as a Mustache template.
-5. Any lambda scripts provided should be added to the initial rendering context, using the file name without the extension as the corresponding context key.
+5. Each provided lambda script should be added to the initial rendering context, using the script's file name without the extension as the lambda's context key.
+6. Lambdas used for sections should be treated as unary.
-6. Input and output should be passed to all lambdas as UTF-8 strings via `stdin` and `stdout`.
-All lambdas used for sections should be treated as unary.
+7. Input and output should be passed to lambdas as UTF-8 strings via `stdin` and `stdout`.

 Templates